CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 ![UCEC Capture Card](/uploads/ucec-capture-card-review.jpg "UCEC Capture Card")

 Next UCEC capture card review.
 It is a USB 3.0 HDMI Video Capture Card, and it has a USB 3.0 Cable.
 You can record videos in full high definition quality up to 1080p, and it allows you are inputting a 4K 30fps HDMI signal.
 You can do live video streaming easily and also can share the screen for online meetings etc.

 The card is plug and play device, and there is no need to install any kind of driver to play this device.
 You only have to connect this device and start recording your screen in the best quality.
 The capture card supports live video streams; Facebook lives, live broadcasting, video recordings, etc.

+The UCEC Capture Card has 10x faster USB than USB 2.0 has high-speed USB 3.0 technology.
+You can easily live stream by using this cheap capture card.
+If we look at audio technology, we come to know that the UCEC card comes with the latest audio mixing technology, which gives you the best experience.

+You need a 3.5mm TRS headset to connect with a capture card.
+The capture card provides the best quality video streaming, and the card is perfect for live video streaming.
+If you are a streamer and find a cheap capture card for switch, you can go with this card.

 #### Specifications